Meet Some of our Partners

 Find out more about The Growing Experience's work here.

 How We Work With Partners

 Why work with local partners?

 There are established organizations already doing great work, and we know that investing in local expertise is the best way to create long-term impact.
 While Appleseed conducts research and crafts messages that resonate to change behavior, our partners are the ones who have the years of experience and local knowledge to mobilize the communities they work in.
 By working together, we can help each other achieve our missions in ways we never could alone.

 What is your relationship with partners?

 Our partners and their dedicated staff make our work possible.
 It's their teams, their community connections, and their nutrition solutions that we leverage to make an impact together.
-We offer our services 100% pro-bono to our partners.
-Our partnerships are built on mutual giving, learning, and professional respect, and they've all become great friendships.
-Whether we're in the field with them or connecting remotely, we work as one team, contributing to one shared mission.
+We offer our professional marketing skills and services at no cost to our partners.
+Our partnerships are built on mutual giving, learning, and professional respect and they've all become great friendships.
+Whether we're in the field with our partners or connecting remotely, we work as one team, contributing to one shared mission: improving what children eat.

 How do you choose partners?

 Carefully.
 We look for partners who are dedicated to missions closely aligned with ours.
 They are organizations with demonstrated experience and expertise in their fields, and are working in places where child malnutrition is a severe problem.
 They must have a feasible solution to the problem (whether it be more nutritious foods, agricultural innovations, or recommended behavior changes) that, if fully accepted by their communities, would make a real impact.

 What do You expect from partners?